-Make sure to check out the recent Startup Hustle episode with CaRessa Hutchinson and Startup Hustle host, Matt DeCoursey about “Disrupting the Healthcare Industry” by simplifying the path to better health.
+Make sure to check out the recent Startup Hustle episode with CaRessa Hutchinson and Startup Hustle host, Matt DeCoursey.
+They talk about “Disrupting the Healthcare Industry” by simplifying the path to better health.
 Listen to the episode here.

 Watch Our Reaction Video and Bonus Footage from CaRessa’s Recording Session

 kinly is a fully-inclusive, Black-founded financial technology company with the goal of helping Black America build generational wealth.

 Founded by CEO Donald Hawkins, kinly is “unapologetic banking built for Black America.”
 The company received $20 million in two funding rounds from six investors since its founding.
 It has the backing of the Central Bank of Kansas City.

 Startup Hustle Host, and Full Scale CEO and Founder, Matt DeCoursey recently recorded an episode with Donald Hawkins about “Raising Capital as a Minority Founder.”
 Listen to the episode here.

 Watch the Reaction Video and Bonus Footage from Donald’s Recording Session

-Established in 2018, Tesseract Ventures is one of the top Kansas City companies Kansas City startups for technology.
+Established in 2018, Tesseract Ventures is one of the top Kansas City startups for technology.

 Tesseract Ventures is a robotics company that specializes in AI, UIX, and XR.
 It aims to help tech companies and industries become more efficient, smarter, and better connected.
-Therefore, Tesseract focuses on developing next-generation robots, 21st-century software, smart spaces, and connected platforms.
+As a result, Tesseract focuses on developing next-generation robots, 21st-century software, smart spaces, and connected platforms.